 Requirements for the PC 1-to-1 iPad Program

-- Students must use an Apple iPad Air or newer. iPods and iPhones are not acceptable substitutes.
+- Students must use an Apple iPad. iPods and iPhones are not acceptable substitutes.

 List of acceptable iPad devices: